 VOILA!
 Who knew it was so easy, and so much fun, to make plastic from milk!

-The Chemistry of How Milk Turns Into Plastic
+Milk Plastic Chemistry – The Science of How Milk Becomes Plastic